andremann/SKG-IF/docs/source/affiliations.rst

 Start Date
 ----
-:Description: The date when the researcher started to be affiliated with the organization
+:Description: The date when the :ref:`Person <Person>` started to be affiliated with the organization
 :Type: String
 :Use: Required, (1)
 :Representation: XML element ``startDate``